ssghait007/blog/content/blog/api-tasks-automation.md

 ---
 title: Automate Rest API tasks using python requests module.
-description: How you can use python requests module to automate Rest API tasks.
+description: Learn how to automate Rest API tasks using python's requests module.
+Discover the power of using APIs to interact with websites and the endless possibilities it offers.
+From monitoring prices to setting desktop backgrounds
 category: Developer
 published: false
 createdAt: 2021-07-12T07:00:13.392Z